KiranMTomar/Deterministic-deploy-multichain/README.md

+# Welcome to Deterministic Deployment of smart contracts
-Deterministic Deployment of Smart Contracts Across Multiple Networks using CREATE2
+In this project,I have implemented Deterministic Deployment of Smart Contracts Across Multiple Networks using CREATE2